 Would you harbor a run-away woman or child, a poet, a prophet or king?

 Would you harbor an exile, or a refugee, a person living with AIDS? ....

 Would you harbor me?
 Would I harbor you?

 - Voices of Wisdom.
-Because we live in a complex, pluralistic, multicultural world, we are called to explore the world’s traditions, finding the threads of common ground, becoming aware of wisdom found nowhere else, and then pushing past the edges of how we understand the world, and eventually risking the possibility of learning more about ourselves and our world.
+Because we live in a complex, pluralistic world, we are called to explore the world’s traditions, finding those threads of common ground that help us learn more about ourselves and our shared world.
 For ours, is an active faith.

-This service includes wisdom and inspiration of Christianity, Hinduism, Buddhism and Taoism.
-Richard Hooper compiled and grouped comparable quotations in his book titled: “Jesus, Buddha, Krishna and Lao Tzu: The Parallel Sayings.”
-He offers these thoughts: “Even though these teachers represent four different world religions, I believe their teachings have a great deal in common.
-Could it be that their teachings represent four slightly different paths to the same destination? … If the words of certain teachers move us, and if we are to examine our thoughts while reading them, what often strikes us most is not that these teachers are telling us something new, but that they were reminding us of something we already knew but, perhaps, had forgotten.
-These teachers reveal the truth that has always been within us.”
+This service includes wisdom and inspiration from Christianity, Buddhism, Hinduism and Taoism.
+In his book, Jesus, Buddha, Krishna and Lao Tzu: The Parallel Sayings, Richard Hooper offers these thoughts: “Even though these teachers represent four different world religions, I believe their teachings have a great deal in common.
+Could it be that their teachings represent four slightly different paths to the same destination?
+If the words of certain teachers move us, and if we are to examine our thoughts while reading them, what often strikes us most is not that these teachers are telling us something new, but that they are reminding us of something that we already knew, but perhaps, had forgotten.”

 Fee arrangements: According to UUMA guidelines.

 Contact: Email Rev. Beth Marshall at email@example.com